SPV-413/SmartML-Pro/README.md

 # SmartML Pro: End-to-End Machine Learning with AI Assistant

 I built this app using Streamlit, which provides an end-to-end ML solution for data science professionals to perform classification and regression tasks.
-It supports loading data from MySQL or file upload, EDA, comprehensive data preprocessing, model training with hyperparameter tuning, evaluation, and features an integrated AI assistant powered by Azure OpenAI GPT-4.1 for help and troubleshooting.
+It supports loading data from MySQL or file upload, comprehensive data preprocessing, model training with hyperparameter tuning, evaluation, and features an integrated AI assistant powered by Azure OpenAI GPT-4.1 for help and troubleshooting.
 The workflows for MySQL and file upload are similar.
 This app is designed to save time and speed up experimentation.

 ## Workflow